PhyStat/Website/docs/index.md

 comprehensive reference on statistical issues and state of the art methods used in particle physics and neighbouring fields.
 Olaf Behnke and Lydia Brenner are the current co-chairpersons of PHYSTAT.
 In 2019, the PHYSTAT Seminar series were initiated by Olaf, which take place about once per month.

-Click on the links below to see our upcoming Seminars and Workshops:
+Click on the links below to see our upcoming Seminars and Workshops or Schools:

 <button style='background-color: #307ce4; border-color: #307ce4; color:white;'; onclick="window.location.href='https://phystat.github.io/Website/seminars/#phystat-seminars';" >Seminars</button>
 <button style='background-color: #307ce4; border-color: #307ce4; color:white;'; onclick="window.location.href='https://phystat.github.io/Website/workshops/#phystat-workshops';" >Workshops and Schools</button>